Volune/cancellable-chain-of-promises/README.md

 A library to write cancellable chain of promises.

-This library is based on the [This-Binding Syntax](https://github.com/tc39/proposal-bind-operator) proposal.
+This library is inspired by the [This-Binding Syntax](https://github.com/tc39/proposal-bind-operator) proposal.
+If you don't want to depend on this proposal, you can have a look at the [like-bind-operator]() library.

 ## Examples